chrs1885/Capable/README.md

 [![codecov](https://codecov.io/gh/chrs1885/Capable/branch/develop/graph/badge.svg)](https://codecov.io/gh/chrs1885/Capable)
 [![Twitter](https://img.shields.io/badge/twitter-%40chr__wendt-58a1f2.svg)](https://twitter.com/chr_wendt)

+# Accessibility for iOS, macOS, tvOS, and watchOS
 Have you ever thought about adopting accessibility features within you apps to gain your user base instead of spending a lot of time implementing features no-one really ever asked for?

 Most of us did, however there has never been an easy way to tell if anyone benefits from that.
 Adjusting layouts to be usable for people with low vision can be quite complex in some situations and tracking the user's accessibility settings adds a lot of boilerplate code to your app.